gecko0307/gscript3/README.md

 # GScript3

-Work-in-progress third iteration of GScript, a mini scripting language written in D.

-GScript3 is a concurrent dynamically-typed language aimed at easy embedding and extending.
+GScript3 is a concurrent dynamically-typed scripting language for D aimed at easy embedding and extending.

 ```
 print "Hello, World!";